ingo/ingo.github.io/_recipes/pot_sticker_dipping_sauce.md

 ---
 author: For the Love of Cooking.net
 category: Sauces
-description: A delicious and flavorful dipping sauce perfect for pot stickers, egg rolls, or wontons.
-A blend of soy sauce, rice vinegar, sesame oil, and a hint of sriracha for a kick.
+description: A quick and easy dipping sauce that goes perfectly with pan-fried potstickers or dumplings, egg rolls, and wontons.
+Made with soy sauce, rice vinegar, sesame oil, ginger, and garlic, with a kick of sriracha.
+The balanced sweet, salty and spicy flavors make it hard to stop dipping!
 image: pot_sticker_dipping_sauce.jpg
 image_attribution: Jess Smith
 image_source: https://inquiringchef.com/dumpling-and-potsticker-dipping-sauce/